Arijit1080/SPY-DER-A-Speech-and-Web-Controlled-Surveillance-Spider-Robot-using-Raspberry-Pi-and-Arduino/README.md

 # SPY-DER : A speech & Web Controlled Surveillance Spider Robot using Raspberry Pi & Arduino
-These are the codes and diagrams of one my recent project SPY-DER, a speech and web controlled robotics spider, built using Raspberry Pi and Arduino.
+These are the codes and diagrams for one of my recent project SPY-DER, a speech and web controlled robotics spider, built using Raspberry Pi and Arduino.
 It also has a inbuilt camera in it, so that it can do live surveillance (that's why we named it SPY-DER).

 You can get the instructions to build this project from here: